-Deviled eggs are one of those staples that Easter lunch/dinner wouldn’t be complete without.
-This recipe adds bacon and pickled jalapenos for an unexpected surprise that makes these eggs totally addictive.
+Deviled eggs are one of those staples that any holiday meal wouldn’t be complete without.
+This recipe for Jalapeno Deviled Eggs also includes bacon for an unexpected surprise that makes them totally addictive.

 The classic way to make deviled eggs is with mayonnaise, mustard, and pickle relish, but there are so many variations on the original recipe!
 In my opinion, deviled eggs look most striking when piled up with garnishes, so get crazy with it!